HobbitJack/typeset/README.md

 Next are //notes. //notes are lines that start with //C-style comments.
 Notes are treated as document text, but will not have special formatting like line joining or indenting applied.
 I use these to make reader's notes stand apart from body text.

 Lastly are #comments. #comments are lines that belong in the source document but which are not wanted in the final document -- perhaps some notes about characters, or maybe your thoughts while writing the section.
-These will be removed by ``typ`` and so will not make it into a final document typeset with the ``typeset`` pipeline.
+These will be removed by ``typ`` and so will not make it into a final document typeset with the ``typset`` pipeline.

 ## ``lj`` -- line join
 ``lj``, or line join, joins lines of text where each line is assumed to be a sentence on its own line.